As written in AA’s pamphlet on the Twelve Concepts, the Seventh Concept states:

 Basically, the Conference is meant to act in an advisory capacity.
 But when necessary, its legal power over the General Service Board can be superior.
 The word “legal” here is misleading since, as stated in Concept VII, the Conference Charter is not technically a legal document.
 But aside from the Charter, the Conference has two sources of influence.
 The first is the fact that over two-thirds of Conference members are delegates chosen by individual groups.
 The second, tied in closely to the first, is that these delegates technically have the power to cut their financial support from the organization.
 Most groups would never actually do such a thing, but this ability definitely ensures that their voices will be heard.

 The result of Concept VII is that the AA organization operates under a system of checks and balances.
 The Conference makes suggestions to the Board.
 Unless the Board decides to veto a recommendation for one reason or another—which they have never done—they follow through with the Conference’s directives.
-They may not have felt the need to use their veto power yet, but their right to do so ensures that the Conference will not make suggestions which may be harmful to the organization.
+They may not have felt the need to use their veto power yet, but their right to do so ensures that the Conference will not make suggestions that may be harmful to the organization.

 What This Concept Means

-As one might have guessed, Concept VII potentially gives either the Conference or the Board the power to usurp the other.
 Were the Conference delegates to become corrupt, they could withhold funding.
 They could also push decisions with which the Board was not comfortable.
 On the other hand, corruption in the General Service Board could result in abuse of the veto power.
 So, how does this system of balance ensure a lack of corruption?
 Simple—those involved hold their positions dearly.
 They operate on the principles and values of AA, including trust and responsibility.
 Of course, this trust only works because the Conference and the General Service Board share a mutual sense of respect.
 As Bill puts it:

 “If…the Conference will always bear in mind actual rights, duties, responsibilities and legal status of the General Service Board, and if the trustees…will constantly realize that the Conference is the real seat of ultimate service authority…neither will be seriously tempted to make a ‘rubber stamp’ out of the other… In this way, grave issues will always be resolved and harmonious cooperation will be the general rule.”